 (2) If the Minister is satisfied that, for the effective operation of this Division, a sufficient number of MPT investor-owners and MPT owner-drivers have accepted an offer to enter into a buy-back agreement within the time approved by the Minister, the Minister is to publish a notice in the Gazette accordingly.

-[Section 30C inserted by No. 4 of 2006 s.
+[Section 30C inserted: No. 4 of 2006 s.
 4.]

 30D.
 Certain MPT owner-drivers and eligible operators to be offered leases of taxi plates for multi-purpose taxis